forestgrape/coronavirus/2_biological/coronavirus.md

 # Coronaviruses with a Focus on Sars-CoV-2
 [**in (re)work**]
 Various aspects of coronaviruses are described with a focus on understanding.
 We start with first principles: life forms on earth.
 Viruses are defined as life forms which are dependent on extern enzymes and aspects such as life cycle and movement options are sketched.
-Finally we have a look at coronaviruses with a focus on SARS-CoV-2.
+Next we look at coronaviruses with a focus on SARS-CoV-2: features, life cycle, tropism, habitats and evolution.

 * [Introduction to Life](#introduction-to-life)
   * [Life Forms](#life-forms)